-- Quantitative Astronomy by Thomas L. Swihart is the required textbook. - The Night Sky (star chart) by David Chandler.
-This is available in the bookstore. - The Astronomy 171 Lab Manual from the bookstore. - A scientific calculator.
+- Quantitative Astronomy by Thomas L. Swihart is the required textbook. - The Astronomy 121 Lab Manual from the bookstore. - A scientific calculator.

 Assignments and Tests

 - Written work will be assigned weekly and is due at the specified time and date. - We will be doing group work in class, and this will form a significant part of your participation grade.
 This group work is explained in more detail in the weekly class plan. - There will also be assigned reading each week to prepare you for class discussion and group work (do these readings in advance).
 These readings are listed on the course schedule. - There will be one hour exam and a final exam.
 See the course schedule for more details.